-The Fair Labor Association is headquartered in Washington, DC, and has offices in Europe and China.
+The Fair Labor Association is headquartered in Washington, DC, and operates an office in Europe.
 Our team is diverse, experienced, and cares deeply about protecting workers’ rights.
-Contact us.

 Sharon Waxman, President & CEO (bio)